unboxed/unboxed.co/source/blog/2018-07-24-my-year-11-work-experience-with-unboxed.html.markdown

 <i>Discussions in the Lambeth Portuguese Wellbeing Partnership kick-off session.</i>

-Overall, the experience has opened my eyes to a whole different world from what I considered design and the work Unboxed does is incredible, as it is so much from the heart and trying to help people who need it.
+Overall, the experience has opened my eyes to a whole different world from what I considered design to be and the work Unboxed does is incredible, as it is so much from the heart and trying to help people who need it.
 This is definitely what is needed, in this day and age, and I think larger companies should look at how Unboxed runs and its ethos.

 Thank you again for an amazing experience!